 In September 2019, the promising and exciting world of Investment Banking becomes reality for 26 Dutch academics.
 This year the FSA organizes the London Banking Tour for the 22nd time.
 During this Tour, you get to see what life is like as an investment banker in “the City”.
 You will visit banks in London and in the Netherlands.
 During this week you will enjoy presentations, solve cases and dine with employees of these prestigious banks.
 You will stay at a hotel in the center of London.

 The city of London is one of the world’s leading international financial centers.
 Hundreds of financial institutions from all over the world have settled in one square mile that accommodates over 500 banks.
 It is an enormous attraction for everyone interested in Banking and Investment Banking in particular.
-Find out what investment banking is all about by searching this page and our general banking page.
+Find out what investment banking is all about by searching this page.

 Working for an Investment Bank is not in any way comparable to any other job.
 It means total dedication to your job and it absorbs a lot of time and effort.
 But the advantages are obvious and the honor of working for an investment bank is significant.
 It is a career choice that will pay off for the rest of your professional life.

 This project is designed for students from all backgrounds in the final stage of their Bachelor’s or Master’s program.
 All students with an interest in Investment Banking can apply via our website.
 Fluency in Dutch is required.

 ABN AMRO, Bank of America Meryll Lynch, Barclays, Citibank, Goldman Sachs, J.P.
 Morgan, Kempen, Lazard, Morgan Stanley, Nomura and Rothschild.
 For more information on the participating companies, please visit their company profiles on our website, displayed on the program page.

 The London Banking Tour will take place in September 2019.
 Beneath you see the programme of the previous edition of 2018.